Landscape Design Ideas, Styles, and Themes

 Each of these landscapes will be easy to take care of in the environments in which they developed, and difficult to take of in environments that are foreign.
 Because an area's overall environment so strongly affects the health of a landscape, a good designer will address the overall look first, before testing and planning for a site's various micro-climates, keeping in mind that landscape styles can be mixed and matched under certain conditions.

 This design idea introduces another level of landscape design known as its "theme."
-Whereas style refers to the overall look of a garden developed in conjunction with its native environment (whatever that might be) a landscape can have a theme as well - one of the major things a designer uses to add personality to a native landscape.
+Whereas style refers to the overall look of a garden, developed in conjunction with its native environment (whatever that might be), a landscape can have a theme as well - one of the major things a designer uses to add personality to a native landscape.

 A theme is a focal point around which the garden will be designed.
 For example, you might want a garden to primarily attract birds or butterflies, or a garden made of edible foods and herbs, or a garden that is all or mostly one color or shape.
 A garden can be created entirely of bushes or entirely of flowers or entirely of grasses, including what some might call "weeds" (weeds being unwanted plants that are hard to keep out).

-A real challenge (and joy) to a good landscape designer is to create a landscape with a common theme and limit it to the native style.
+A real challenge (and joy) to a good landscape designer is to create a landscape with a common theme and limit it to native plants.
 For example, how would one grow a native vegetable or herb garden?
 Does anyone remember anymore which vegetables and/or herbs were original to the area?

 Because humans insist on growing foods and flowers in exotic (non-native) places, which are thereby not supported by local weather conditions or birds and insects, plants are weaker and more prone to disease.
 Companies who make products that kill insects and prevent plant diseases are thereby making big bucks and, of course, promoting the more exotic landscapes.
+But there's a backlash.

 Overall Neighborhood Style